j3parker/terraform-workflows/README.md

 ### Update your terraform

-1. Remove all configuration from your s3 backend, if any.
+1. Remove all configuration from your s3 backend, if any and replace it with the following.

 ```tf
 terraform {